ritchielrez/ritTimer/README.md

 }
 ```

+## Installation
-As you can see from examples, if you want to use the library, in your main source file you need to define
+As you can see from the examples, if you want to use the library, in your main source file you need to define
 `RIT_TIMER_IMPLEMENTATION` macro.
-Because this library is header only library, you will just need to copy
+Because this library is a **header only library**, you will just need to copy
 the `ritTimer.hpp` to your include directory of your project.
-This is done for simplicity reasons, as installing
-and including **3rd party C++ libraries** can be painful in your projects.

-**If you liked the project, do not forget to star it.
-Also do not forget to open *issues* if you find any and *pull requests* to solve those *issues*.**